PaxtonTaylor/Google-Data-Analytics-Capstone---Cyclistic-Bike-Share/Analysis and Visualizations/Final Analysis and Tableau Visualizations.md

 Average Ride Length

 - Customers have a longer average ride length of 14 minutes and their longest average rides are on Sundays with 14 minutes, 45 seconds.
 This is likely due to them exploring the city more leisurely.
 - Subscribers have an average ride length of 10 minutes and their longest average rides are on Sundays with 10 minutes, 28 seconds.
-They are likely using our bikes for intentional tasks like commuting to/from work, running errands, dining, etc.
+They are likely using our bikes for everyday tasks like commuting to/from work, running errands, dining, etc.

 #### Total Rides by Hour